The Culinary Institute of America: Publications

 La Papillote, the school's student newspaper, was established in 1979.
-The newspaper's stated purpose is to report the news of the institution to the students and other members of the campus community.
-The newspaper also examines contemporary issues of the industry and other topics.
-The school's student life department oversees production of the newspaper and fills its editor-in-chief position, which is held by a current student.
 The paper uses submissions from students, chefs, and outside professionals.

 Branding

 The CIA has a brand licensing program that sells branded products for foodservice operations and households, and it also publishes cookbooks for professional and home use.
 The school's general cookbook, The Professional Chef also has an interactive iPad edition that PC Magazine called "a new frontier for books."
 During the late 1990s, the CIA produced the PBS television show Cooking Secrets of the CIA.

 Events

 Beginning in April 2007, the school hosts the CIA Leadership Awards event annually to honor people for success and achievements in the foodservice industry.
 The events are organized as fundraising dinners, with CEOs and other prominent members of the industry attending, sponsoring student scholarships.
 At the Leadership Awards event, the school issues the Augie Award, named for Auguste Escoffier, the French chef and restaurateur who popularized and modernized French cuisine.
 In 2017, Shep Gordon, Jacques Pépin, and Martha Stewart were each recipients of the award.

 In 2017, the CIA began hosting its Thomas Keller Golf Classic, a golf outing and fundraiser for student scholarships.
 The school hosted the inaugural event on June 17 at Silverado Resort and the school's Copia campus in Napa County, near Keller's restaurant the French Laundry.